mehdi-fathi/eloquent-filter/README.md

 ],
 ```

-- There is no need for any change for Laravel 12.
+- There is no need any change for Laravel 12.

 That's it enjoy! :boom: